idleberg/atom-satisfy-dependencies/README.md

 Run any of the following commands from the [Command Palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette):

 * `Satisfy Dependencies: All`

-By default, Node dependencies are not satisfied.
-This can be changed in the package settings.
+* `Satisfy Dependencies: Atom Packages`
+* `Satisfy Dependencies: Node Packages`

+**Note:** In the package settings you specify your preferred package manager to install Node dependencies.

 ## License